Our Community, Our Passion

-- The implementation of the 2019 The Best You Can Be school planner (5th edition) will present students with different focuses and tips for students to follow.
+- The implementation of the 2020 Best You Can Be school resource (sixth edition) will present students with different focuses and tips for students to follow.
 Additionally, Dragons players draw from their own lives to provide motivation within the planner for all children to be the best they can be in all aspects of life.

-- Female participation initiatives leveraged from the success of the Inaugural NRL Women's Premiership and employment of Kezie Apps and Sam Bremner.
+- Female participation initiatives leveraged from the success of the NRL Women’s Premiership

-The Dragons as a whole will be bolstered once again by the return as an ambassador of Dragons WNRL Fullback and Captain Samantha Bremner in 2019 working alongside teammate and new Community Officer Kezie Apps in 2019.
+The Dragons as a whole will be bolstered once again by the return of Dragons NRLW fullback Samantha Bremner as an ambassador in 2020.
+Bremner will work alongside teammate and Dragons Community officer Kezie Apps.

 Dragons Community also have the support of other female athletes with Emma McKeon (Olympic swimming), Grace Stewart (hockey), Sally Fitzgibbon (surfing), Shakiah Tungai (Rugby League) and Jessica Sergis (rugby league) all volunteering to be ambassadors.